 In 2022, CTO is not just a tech guru but someone who also matches the company’s brand strategy with the technology strategy.
 Unlocking business opportunities with help of emerging technology is what a CTO needs to do.

 A startup today needs an innovator who brings forward the best ideas but also treats information security as a priority.
 The fear of data security breaches is real and must be handled fiercely right at a time before it’s too late.
 This is one reason why CTOs are stressed out, but that comes with the deal.
 However, being swift at making the right tech decisions does not mean spending irresponsibly.
 A CTO must be able to optimize the technology spending to be able to run things in the longer run.

 The role of a CTO is certainly changing with time and demands critical evaluation when hiring a new candidate.

-In this age where hiring a CTO can cost you an arm and a leg, a product studio like Venturenox can do it all for you while you save money.
-Venturenox is an established product studio that builds robust digital products for startups and takes them to scale.
-The product studio converts ideas into high-performing digital products by using reliable processes and technology frameworks.
+In this age where hiring a CTO can cost you an arm and a leg, a startup studio like Venturenox can do it all for you while you save money.
+Venturenox is an established startup studio that builds robust digital products for startups and takes them to scale.
+The startup studio converts ideas into high-performing digital products by using reliable processes and technology frameworks.
 Venturenox brings product, design, and engineering expertise together to make your startup successful!